bucanero/apollo-vita/README.md

 **Apollo Save Tool** is an application to manage save-game files on the PlayStation Vita.

-This homebrew app allows to download, unlock, patch and resign save-game files directly on your Vita.
+This homebrew app allows you to download, unlock, patch and resign save-game files directly on your Vita.

 ![image](./docs/screenshots/screenshot-main.jpg)